josephz39/PTC-Y6-CC-Profile/GitHubINIT.md

 1. Log in to your GitHub account.
 2. Click on **New Repository**.
-3. Enter a repository name and description.
+3. Enter a repository name and description:
+  - Name it something pertaining to the project: ie. Profile-App
 4. Choose to make it **public** or **private**.
 5. Click **Create repository**.

 ---

-## Step 5: Clone the Repository (Optional)
+## Step 5: Clone the Repository

 To work on your repository locally, clone it to your computer.